-With just a couple of clicks you can discover the perfect content length and important keyword densities and recommend usage.
-But that’s not all, Surfer SEO lets you see the number of backlinks per URL, popular questions and common words throughout the top ranking pages in the search engine results.
+With just a couple of clicks, you can discover the perfect content length and important keyword densities and recommend usage.
+But that’s not all, Surfer SEO lets you see the number of backlinks per URL, popular questions and common words throughout the top-ranking pages in the search engine results.

 And then there’s the incredibly useful Content Audit feature.
 Many marketers consider this the best feature of Surfer SEO.
-Plug in your blog post or page URL and wait a few seconds.
+Insert your blog post or page URL and wait a few seconds.
 The content audit tool will tell you exactly what you need to change in your document in order to rank higher.